 OJP is committed to ensuring a fair and open process for awarding grants.
-The Bureau of Justice Assistance and the Office for Victims of Crime review the application to make sure that the information presented is reasonable, understandable, measurable, and achievable, as well as consistent with the solicitation.
+The Bureau of Justice Assistance (BJA) and the Office for Victims of Crime (OVC) review the application to make sure that the information presented is reasonable, understandable, measurable, and achievable, as well as consistent with the solicitation.

-Peer reviewers will be reviewing the applications submitted under this solicitation that meet basic minimum requirements.
+Peer reviewers will review the applications submitted under this solicitation that meet basic minimum requirements.
 BJA and OVC may use either internal peer reviewers, external peer reviewers, or a combination to review the applications under this solicitation.
 An external peer reviewer is an expert in the field of the subject matter of a given solicitation who is NOT a current U.S. Department of Justice employee.
-An internal reviewer is a current U.S. Department of Justice employee who is well-versed or has expertise in the subject matter of this solicitation.
-Eligible applications will be evaluated, scored, and rated by a peer review panel.
+An internal reviewer is a current U.S. Department of Justice employee.
+An internal reviewer is a current U.S. Department of Justice employee.
+An internal reviewer is a current U.S. Department of Justice employee.
+An internal reviewer is a current U.S. Department of Justice employee, and rated by a peer review panel.
 Peer reviewers' ratings and any resulting recommendations are advisory only.
-In addition to peer review ratings, considerations for award recommendations and decisions may include, but are not limited to, underserved populations, strategic priorities, past performance, and available funding.
+In addition to peer review ratings, considerations for award recommendations and decisions may include, but are not limited to, underserved populations, geographic diversity, strategic priorities, past performance, and available funding.

-The Office of the Chief Financial Officer, in consultation with BJA and OVC, conducts a financial review of applications for potential discretionary awards and cooperative agreements to evaluate the fiscal integrity and financial capability of applicants; examines proposed costs to determine if the budget and budget narrative accurately explain project costs; and determines whether costs are reasonable, necessary, and allowable under applicable federal cost principles and agency regulations.
+The Office of the Chief Financial Officer (OCFO), in consultation with BJA and OVC, conducts a financial review of applications for potential discretionary awards to evaluate the fiscal integrity and financial capability of applicants; examines proposed costs to determine if the Budget Detail Worksheet and Budget Narrative accurately explain project costs; and determines whether costs are reasonable, necessary, and allowable under applicable federal cost principles and agency regulations.

-Absent explicit statutory authorization or written delegation of authority to the contrary, all final grant award decisions will be made by the Assistant Attorney General, who may also give consideration to factors including, but not limited to, underserved populations, geographic diversity, strategic priorities, past performance, and available funding when making awards.
+Absent explicit statutory authorization or written delegation of authority to the contrary, all final award decisions will be made by the Assistant Attorney General (AAG), who also may give consideration to factors including, but not limited to, underserved populations, geographic diversity, strategic priorities, past performance, and available funding when making awards.